diegocontr/EpidemicSimulation/README.md

 * `example_office_simulation.ipynb` : notebook to illustrate the use of the library.

- A simplified and non-exhausitive UML visualization of the classes of the program is presented here.
+ A simplified and non-exhausitive UML visualization of the classes of the code is presented here.

 ![Animation of the result](images/uml_classes.png)